Enjoy true online privacy on your iPhone with Avast SecureLine VPN

 Level 3 anonymity: "Bulletproof anonymity" — leave no trace with encrypted emails sent from a secure email provider and through a VPN.
 This will hide your IP address, even from your ISP (internet service provider).

-Check the sign up requirements to see if the email provider asks for any personally identifying information — such as your real name, phone number, or recovery email address — to register an account.
+When registering a new account, check if the email provider asks for any personally identifying information — such as your real name, phone number, or recovery email address.
 Most secure email providers offer some level of end-to-end encryption, which protects emails between servers and in the inbox itself.

 The best secure email services, all with free versions, include: